Post 2: Gratitude — The Essence of Islam

 If he can create every single atom in every single cell of every single human, believe me, he can make all of us believe in Him too — if that were what He’d wished.
 But that is not what He wishes, a fact stated repeatedly in the Qur’an.

 Why not?
 Because He already has angels for that.
-Humans were created differently — endowed with the freedom to choose, and those who choose to believe in Him and love Him makes them precious to the Divine.
+Humans were created differently — endowed with the freedom to choose — and those who choose to believe in Him and love Him makes them precious to the Divine.

 (This last point — about why were humans created in the first place — requires some more elaboration, and I cannot do justice to it here.
 I leave that to the another post.)

-But for now, you have the answer to the question that started this post:
+Now you have the answer to the question that started this post:

 The first lesson of the Quran, which is also the most fundamental expectation of God from humans in Islam is one word: Gratitude.
 In Arabic, the word is Hamd.